oven-sh/bun/README.md

 | /src/index.tsx             | src/index.tsx               |
 | /pages/index.js            | pages/index.js              |

-For the most part, you shouldn't have to worry about this.
-You _do not_ need to include file extensions in `import` paths.
+You do not need to include file extensions in `import` paths.
+CommonJS-style import paths without the file extension works.

 You can override the public directory by passing `--public-dir="path-to-folder"`.